Valuing Major-Leaguers

 Calculating “field value”

-What do we mean by “field value”?
-(By the way, that’s our term.
-We don’t know if anyone else uses it.)
-It’s an estimate of how much that player is worth on the field.
+Field value, as the name implies, is an estimate of how much that player is worth on the field.
 The easiest way to think about it is: what would this player be worth in free agency?

 WAR

-First, there’s been a lot of research on how much a team pays for 1 WAR.
-As of this writing (summer 2019), we think there’s a baseline in the low 9s – that is, a little above $9M.
+First, there’s been a lot of research on how much a team pays for each win above replacement.
+On average, it’s a little above $9M.
 But we also noticed that’s not consistent.
 A DH, for example, doesn’t get paid that rate because he doesn’t play defense.
-Starting pitchers, we’ve noticed, get a bit more (before adjustments).
+Starting pitchers, we’ve noticed, get a bit more.

 Projections